klueska-mesosphere/mesos/docs/upgrades.md

 <a name="1-1-x-allocator-updateallocation"></a>

 * Mesos 1.1 adds an `offeredResources` argument to the `Allocator::updateAllocation()` method.
 It is used to indicate the resources that the operations passed to `updateAllocation()` are applied to.
 [MESOS-4431](https://issues.apache.org/jira/browse/MESOS-4431) (paticularly [/r/45961/](https://reviews.apache.org/r/45961/)) has more details on the motivation.

+<a name="1-1-x-agent-runtime-dir"></a>

+* Mesos 1.1 adds a new agent flag called `--runtime_dir`.
+Unlike `--work_dir` which persists data across reboots, `--runtime_dir` is designed to checkpoint state that should persist across agent restarts, but not across reboots.
+By default this flag is set to `/var/run/mesos`.
+On many systems, this directroy is only accessible by the root user.
+If you launch the agent as a user other than root and you don't have permission to access `/var/run/mesos`, make sure to set `--runtime_dir` to a value other than the default.

 ## Upgrading from 0.28.x to 1.0.x ##